 The 2019 iPhone lineup features recycled device sizes — the iPhone 11 Pro copies the same screen size as both the iPhone XS and X, and the iPhone 11 Pro Max has the same size displays as the XS Max.

-One prediction from Kuo suggests the 2020 lineup features refreshed screen sizes for the two premium models.
-The 11 Pro Max successor could see a jump in size from 6.5 inches to 6.7, while the 11 Pro successor actually sees a reduction from 5.7 inches to 5.4.
-That smaller size might sound surprising, but it makes sense for Apple to target users who find even the 11 Pro size a bit too large.
+While Prosser confirms the sizes in his rumor leak, he was far from the first to discuss these specifications.
+One prediction from Kuo suggested the 2020 lineup would feature https://[www.macrumors.com/2019/06/17/5-4-inch-and-6-7-inch-iphones-2020-kuo/ refreshed screen sizes for the two premium models.
+The 11 Pro Max successor could see a jump in size from 6.5 inches to 6.7, while the 11 Pro successor could see a reduction from 5.7 inches to 5.4.

-If you listen to Kuo today, however, the 12 Pro might come in at 6.1 inches.
-A more recent prediction from the analyst suggests that Apple plans to release four iPhones this year; one 5.4-inch, two 6.1-inch, and one 6.7-inch model.
+If you listened to Kuo later, however, the 12 Pro was to come in at 6.1 inches.
+A more recent prediction from the analyst suggested that Apple plans to release four iPhones this year; one 5.4-inch, two 6.1-inch, and one 6.7-inch model.
 The former two will include two cameras, suggesting they're the "budget" options, while the latter two will feature three cameras, suggesting they're the "Pro" versions.

 Have you been holding out for higher refresh rates?
 2020 might be your year.
 Apple leaker Ice Universe claims Apple is thinking about a variable display that can alternate between 60 Hz and 120 Hz.

 Another major rumor?
 Economic Daily reports Apple is considering implementing in-display fingerprint reader in the 2020 iPhones.
 In-display fingerprints aren't new — Samsung, OnePlus, and other major OEMs have added this technology to their flagships in recent years.
 It would, however, be a major step for Apple.
-The last new iPhone to include any kind of fingerprint reader with the iPhone 8 and 8 Plus, as Face ID became the standard for dealing with authentication in iOS.
+Face ID became the standard for dealing with authentication in iOS, although Apple did reintroduce Touch ID with the new iPhone SE in 2020.

 Finally, let's talk notches.
 Yes, the notch.
 First introduced with the iPhone X in 2017, the notch was famously mocked for its design, then copied by almost every smartphone OEM in the world.
 Nowadays, OEMs have found workarounds to reduce or even eliminate this notch design.
 Will Apple do the same?
 Tough to say.
 Some reports show Apple planning a design much like the recent iPad Pros, with the Face ID cameras tucked away in the thin bezel at the top of the display.
 Others, however, point to a smaller notch, which provides extra screen real-estate, but still looks odd compared to recent Galaxy or OnePlus phones.